 I love the buttery flavor of these muffins!
 I find that although vegetable oil does contribute to a moist texture, the buttermilk in these muffins helps to achieve that texture without sacrificing any of the buttery goodness!

-Lemon Blueberry Buttermilk Muffins Ingredients
+Blueberry Buttermilk Muffin Recipe Ingredients

-These blueberry muffins are made with buttermilk to add flavor, lemon zest to complement the blueberries and brighten up the flavors, and they are topped with turbinado sugar.
+The best blueberry muffins are made with buttermilk to add flavor, lemon zest to complement the blueberries and brighten up the flavors, and they are topped with turbinado sugar.
 Here's everything you'll need to make them:

 - all-purpose flour - you'll whisk your flour together with your other dry ingredients to start your muffin batter.